Overview

 Trip Snapshot

-We meet at 10:00 AM at the Angler’s Klamath River Resort Inn in Happy Camp, where your OARS trip leader will hand out waterproof bags so you may repack your gear.
-Once packed, we will drive via shuttle to the put-in.
-Following a river safety orientation, we will board the rafts and inflatable kayaks to take on the rapids.
-We will pull over along the riverbank for a delicious lunch, after which we will continue downriver to our campsite.
+Meet at 10 AM at the Angler’s Klamath River Resort Inn in Happy Camp, where your OARS trip leader will hand out waterproof bags so you may repack your gear for the river.
+Once packed, we will drive via shuttle to the put-in where the guides will provide a safety orientation before we board rafts and inflatable kayaks to take on the rapids.

-The guides will set up the kitchen in the late afternoon and begin preparing a sumptuous dinner.
-While in camp, there will be time to set up your individual tent site, get to know each other, fish, swim, play, or sample the delectable hors d’oeuvres the guides have prepared.
-Dessert and perhaps a tall tale will follow the evening meal.
+By late afternoon, we’ll reach our camp.
+As the guides set up the kitchen and begin preparing a sumptuous dinner, there will be time to set up your individual tent site, get to know your travel mates, fish, swim, and play.

 Day 2